Insider Buying: SVP & COO Mich - GuruFocus.com

 About Coeur Mining Inc

 Coeur Mining Inc is a well-established mining company that primarily focuses on the exploration, development, and operation of precious metals mines.
 The company's portfolio includes five operating mines located in North America, namely the Palmarejo silver-gold complex in Mexico, the Rochester silver-gold mine in Nevada, the Kensington gold mine in Alaska, the Wharf gold mine in South Dakota, and the Silvertip silver-zinc-lead mine in British Columbia.
-Coeur Mining Inc aims to create long-term value for its shareholders through responsible mining practices and a commitment to environmental stewardship.
+Coeur Mining Inc is committed to responsible mining practices and environmental stewardship, ensuring sustainable operations and long-term value for its shareholders.

-On the day of Michael Routledge's recent purchase, shares of Coeur Mining Inc were trading at $3.16 apiece, giving the stock a market capitalization of $992.446 million.
-With a GuruFocus Value of $4.31 and a price-to-GF-Value ratio of 0.73, the stock is considered a possible value trap, and investors should think twice before making a decision based on its GF Value.
+On the day of Michael Routledge's recent purchase, shares of Coeur Mining Inc were trading at $3.16 apiece, giving the stock a market capitalization of $995.776 million.
+With a GuruFocus Value of $4.31, the stock has a price-to-GF-Value ratio of 0.73, indicating that it is a possible value trap and investors should think twice before making a decision based on its GF Value.

 The GF Value is an intrinsic value estimate developed by GuruFocus, which is calculated based on the following three factors: